blakemonty/mobile-media-service-continuity/README.md

 This does not establish that playback will never fail or that every underlying connectivity transition occurred without issue.
 It means only that no customer-visible interruption was observed during the completed runs.

 Two baseline runs remain.

+## Limitations

+This is a small observational field study, not an instrumented network test.

+The project does not capture signal strength, Cell IDs, network transitions, protocol logs, or other diagnostic data.
+It therefore cannot determine why playback remains continuous or attribute an interruption to a specific network, device, application, or accessory behavior.

+Results apply only to the device, service, route, settings, and runs documented here.

+## Supporting evidence

+Detailed run data is maintained in the project workbook, including:

+- Test plan and baseline conditions
+- Field log
+- Individual run details
+- Battery levels
+- Media used during each run
+- Observations and results
+- Planned test iterations

+The workbook will be updated as the remaining baseline runs are completed.

+## Next step

+Complete the remaining two baseline runs before deciding whether a follow-up test is warranted.